miroapp/board-classification-scripts/nodejs/README.md

 ## Step 7.
 Run script `classification.js` using the command line (CLI)

 7.1.
 Run `node classification.js`.
-The `classification.js` script allows you to run the script in "TEST MODE" so you can test it without applying any changes.
-To run the script in "TEST MODE" simply respond to this particular question when prompted by the script
+The `classification.js` script allows you to run the script in __TEST MODE__ so you can test it without applying any changes.
+To run the script in __TEST MODE__ simply respond to this particular question when prompted by the script

 7.2.
 Enter the information asked by the script when prompted:
-  * `Is this a TEST Run? (y/n)`: Respond `y` if you want to run the script in "TEST MODE" and hit "Enter".
+  * `Is this a TEST Run? (y/n)`: Respond `y` if you want to run the script in __TEST MODE__ and hit "Enter".
 If you are ready to apply changes, enter `n` and the script will proceed to update the classification label for unclassified boards only.
 Already classified boards will not be updated.
   * `Enter the ID of the "Classification Label" to be used to classify the unclassified Boards`: enter the ID of the desired classification label that should be applied to classify the unclassified boards (see step 6.4) and hit "Enter"
   * `Enter your Miro Organization ID`: enter your Miro Organization ID (see step 5.7) and hit "Enter"
   * `Enter your Miro REST API Token`: Enter your Miro REST API Token (see step 5.6) and hit "Enter"